Can Fractional Time Operators Reproduce Gravitational-Wave Memory? A No-Go Result

-From an observational perspective, the detection of GW memory is anticipated in the near future with third-generation ground-based detectors (such as the Einstein Telescope and Cosmic Explorer) and with the space-based mission LISA \cite{Boersma2020,Huebner2019}.
-The observation of memory would provide a unique confirmation of the nonlinear nature of Einstein's equations in the radiative regime, offering direct evidence for the flux--balance laws associated with asymptotic symmetries \cite{Christodoulou1991,Strominger2014,Strominger2017}.
-In addition, measuring memory could yield new constraints on modifications of gravity in the strong-field, radiative sector, beyond what is accessible from the oscillatory components of the waveform alone \cite{KilicarslanTekin2019,Garfinkle2017}.
+From an observational perspective, the detection of GW memory is anticipated in the near future with third-generation ground-based detectors (such as the Einstein Telescope and Cosmic Explorer) and with the space-based mission LISA \cite{Boersma2020,Huebner2019,Grant2023}.
+Observing memory would provide unique confirmation of the nonlinear nature of Einstein's equations in the radiative regime, offering direct evidence for the flux-balance laws associated with asymptotic symmetries \cite{Christodoulou1991,Strominger2014,Strominger2017}.
+In addition, measuring memory could yield new constraints on the modifications of gravity in the strong-field radiative sector, beyond what is accessible from the oscillatory components of the waveform alone \cite{KilicarslanTekin2019,Garfinkle2017}.
 Thus, theoretical models that attempt to capture memory effects—whether in standard GR or in generalized frameworks such as fractional calculus—are of immediate relevance to the upcoming era of gravitational astronomy.
-Importantly, even a negative result is valuable: it delineates which kinds of nonlocal or fractional structures cannot reproduce the nonlinear memory, thereby sharpening our understanding of which mathematical frameworks remain compatible with the fundamental predictions of GR.
+Importantly, even a negative result is valuable: it delineates which kinds of nonlocal or fractional structures cannot reproduce nonlinear memory, thereby sharpening our understanding of which mathematical frameworks remain compatible with the fundamental predictions of GR.

-The layout of the paper is as follows: In Sec. \ref{Definitions and Classification}, we briefly review the definition and a working classification of fractional operators.
-In Sec. \ref{Discussion and Results} we investigate two fractional modifications to assess their ability to reproduce memory.
-In Sec. \ref{Modification of the Linearized Einstein Field Equation}, we analyze a fractional linearized Einstein field equation with a sequential Caputo time-fractional derivative, while Sec. \ref{Fractional Quadrupole Moment} applies the same operator to the quadrupole moment.
-Details of the numerical scheme are provided in the Appendix.
+The layout of the paper is as follows: In Sec.\,\ref{Definitions and Classification}, we briefly review the definition and a working classification of fractional operators.
+In Sec.\,\ref{Discussion and Results}, we investigate two fractional modifications to assess their ability to produce a permanent offset.
+In Sec.\,\ref{Modification of the Linearized Einstein Field Equation}, we analyze the fractional linearized Einstein field equations with a sequential Caputo time-fractional derivative, while Sec.\,\ref{Fractional Quadrupole Moment} applies the same operator to the quadrupole moment.
+In Sec.\,\ref{Late-Time Behavior of Fractional Wave Model and Gravitational Memory}, we analyze the late-time behavior of the fractional wave model under certain restrictions.
+Details of the numerical scheme are provided in Appendix B.